Lvgs3033/Codeglass/README.md

 # Codeglass — AI Code Review Platform

-Reviews pasted code or uploaded files the way a senior engineer would leave PR
-comments: bugs, security issues, and improvement suggestions, ranked by severity — combining local static analysis with an optional LLM pass.
+Reviews pasted code or uploaded files the way a senior engineer would leave comments: bugs, security issues, and improvement suggestions, ranked by severity — combining local static analysis with an optional LLM pass.

 ## Setup